-- DVDs that are in nearly new condition or better
+- DVDs for movies and TV shows that are in like-new condition or better

 You can still support the library with your other donations, however!
 Simply take your books to the Bookworm in Boulder and ask the credit for the sales to be applied to the “Lyons Regional Library.”
 Money from the sales of those materials will be used to purchase materials for your library.

 Our dropbox is near the front door of the Library at 405 Main Street in downtown Lyons.